simonborer/db-course-2019/content/posts/the-2nd-week.md

 <section class="slide-only">
   <div class="grid-x">
     <div class="cell large-10 large-offset-1">
       <p>From the <code>bikes.thefts</code> table, write a query that creates a column called <code>Reported on</code>.
-This column should combine four columns from the table in the format DayOfTheWeek, Month Day, Year.</p>
+This column should combine four columns from the table in the format DayOfTheWeek, Month, Day, Year.</p>
       <p>When you've got something that works, post it in slack.</p>
     </div>
   </div>